cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    2014-04-25T06
    2014-04-30T06

-This form can be used to get special behaviour near the end of the workflow, at the final cycle point.
+This form can be used to get special behaviour relative to the final cycle point.

 We can also represent this in Cylc with a collapsed form:

 .. code-block:: none